OcuTherm®

 To fight back against ocular discomfort, we listened to the needs of hundreds of patients, and spent years working on these elements of ocular thermal therapy (Refs.
 A 11-13):

-• Thermal Consistency of OcuTherm Gel, whether heated, cool, or cold
+• Thermal Consistency of OcuTherm Gel

 • Precise Eyelid Conformation upon virtually any size or shape of face